Hunger and Poverty

 Poverty rate and less than 185% of FPL for counties within states for children in 2012 and 2009-2012

 The federal nutrition programs lift households out of poverty.
-Nationally, SNAP lifted 4.0 million people (1.8 million children) out of poverty in 2012.
+Nationally, SNAP lifted 4.9 million people out of poverty in 2012.
 Learn more about the SNAP effect.

 Hunger and poverty affect far too many Americans.
 Here are some facts: